Carey Wright: Maryland Superintendent of Schools

 On October 4, 2023, the Maryland State Board of Education named Wright as its interim superintendent of public schools.
 Her interim status was made permanent in April 2024.
 As the Superintendent of Schools, Wright will oversee the implementation of the Blueprint for Maryland's Future, a multi-billion dollar education reform plan passed by the legislature in 2020, and seek to improve the state's proficiency rates in reading and mathematics, and repeat many of the reforms she helped implement in Mississippi.

 In July 2024, Wright proposed reforms to Maryland's literacy policy that would require students who fail to meet state reading standards by the end of the third grade to be held back.
 Following backlash from parents, education advocates, and members of the Maryland State Board of Education, the proposed rule was adjusted to require a student's parents to agree to enroll their child into free supplemental reading support programs to advance to the fourth grade if they fail to meet state reading standards, after which it was approved by the board in an 11–1 vote.

 During the 2025 legislative session, Wright testified in support of Moore's proposed cuts to the Blueprint for Maryland's Future.

 In January 2025, after the Trump administration withdrew a policy prohibiting Immigration and Customs Enforcement (ICE) agents from arresting undocumented immigrants at protected areas such as schools and day cares, Wright issued guidance to Maryland's school districts advising them to train their staff on how to respond to ICE raids at their schools and encouraged undocumented families to update their emergency contact information at schools.
-In February 2025, after acting Assistant Secretary of Education for Civil Rights Craig Trainor sent out a "Dear Colleague" letter advising schools to end race-based programming or risk losing federal funding, Wright told Maryland superintendents that they did not have to abandon race-based efforts in schools, telling Maryland Matters in an interview that "the Dear Colleague letters do not carry the wright of law, so they are not the same thing as statute".
+In February 2025, after acting Assistant Secretary of Education for Civil Rights Craig Trainor sent out a "Dear Colleague" letter advising schools to end race-based programming or risk losing federal funding, Wright told Maryland superintendents that they did not have to abandon race-based efforts in schools, telling Maryland Matters in an interview that "the Dear Colleague letters do not carry the weight of law, so they are not the same thing as statute".